Barcelona

 30/05/2026

-BarcelonaBarcelona is slowing down the sustained population growth it had been experiencing since 2023.
-The report on population results in the city in 2026 – based on the city's census data as of January 1st of that year – records 1,729,963 registered inhabitants in the city.
-Although slightly lower than those registered a year earlier (1,732,066 inhabitants), the figure is the second highest in the historical series.
-This scenario is explained by immigration, which, despite reducing its arrival rate compared to previous years, continues to offset a meager birth rate and an ever-increasing emigration process from Barcelona to other cities in its surroundings.
+BarcelonaBarcelona is curbing the sustained population growth it had been experiencing since 2023.
+The report on population results in the city in 2026 – based on the city's register on January 1 of that year – sets the number of registered residents at 1,729,963.
+Despite being slightly lower than the number recorded a year earlier (1,732,066 inhabitants), the figure is the second highest in the historical series.
+This scenario is explained by immigration, which, despite reducing its arrival rate compared to previous years, continues to offset a dire birth rate and an increasing emigration process from Barcelona to other cities in its surroundings.

-The report, one of the most detailed offered by the prolific Municipal Data Office (OMD) of the City Council, provides many other data points.
-It helps, for example, to analyze the reality of households in the city.
+The report, one of the most detailed offered by the prolific Municipal Data Office (OMD) of the City Council, provides a wealth of other data.
+For example, it helps to analyze the reality of households in the city.
 Today, in almost a third of the 648,077 homes in the Catalan capital – the apartments where someone is registered – a single person lives.
-This proportion has not stopped growing since 2010, when they became the most abundant type of household in the city, surpassing apartments where two people live.
+This proportion has not stopped growing since 2010, when they became the most common type of household in the city, surpassing apartments where two people live.

 Cargando